cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 {% url 'Read through this recipe to see how to test anchor links.' recipes#Tab-Handling-and-Links %}

+## {% fa fa-angle-right %} Can I dynamically test multiple viewports?

+Yes, you can.
+We provide an {% url 'example here' viewport#Width-Height %}.

 ## {% fa fa-angle-right %} How do I require or import node modules in Cypress?